 Welcome to the Writing Center.
 We are here to help you with any part of the writing process and with any writing task.
 We are located in Room 230A in the Munday Library.

 FINDING, SCHEDULING, AND CANCELING APPOINTMENTS

 To check for available appointments, schedule an appointment, or cancel an appointment, please use TutorTrac, our online scheduling app.

 For help navigating TutorTrac, please use this step-by-step walkthrough.

-If you are a current New College or graduate student, you may use the traditional writing center for a face-to-face appointment or the OWL (Online Writing Lab).
+- If you are a current New College or graduate student, you may use us for a face-to-face appointment and also use the OWL (Online Writing Lab).
 The OWL is for New College and graduate students only.

 As writing teacher Ben Raforth argues:

 - "Writing isn’t easy and tutors can help [...]

 - Tutors are able to discuss writing in a way that moves you forward.
 They create idea-rich conversations.

 - Writing centers instill confidence that you are on the right track, or help you get there if you’re not.